Kubernetes

 kubectl version – Display the Kubernetes version running on the client and server.

-kubectl config view – Get the configuration of the cluster.
+kubectl config view – Get the cluster configuration.

 kubectl config view -o jsonpath='{.users[*].name}' – Get a list of users.